A Trusted Friend in a Complicated World

 Regard reading as a treat, not a chore

-“I work at it to make sure it’s something that’s always a part of my life.
-I realized that when we say we don’t have time to read, what we really mean is that we’re not prioritizing reading,” she says.
-“Allot time in your calendar for reading—an hour between work and dinner or half an hour when you wake up.
+“I realized that when we say we don’t have time to read, what we really mean is that we’re not prioritizing reading,” she says “Allot time in your calendar for reading—an hour between work and dinner or half an hour when you wake up.
 Treat it like a standing engagement that you can’t miss, and you’ll soon be looking forward to that regular ‘me time.'”

-And if you’re really struggling with the siren song of your favorite streaming platform, at least make an effort to read the books that are becoming movies this year before you press play on the film adaptation.
+And if you’re really struggling to resist the siren song of your favorite streaming platform, try to make an effort to read the book before you press play on its film adaptation.

 Friends at a Book Club discussing a book together and laughing